CodingItWrong/reactnativetesting.io/docs/e2e/setup.md

 $ yarn global add detox-cli
 ```

 Next, we need to add Detox as a dependency to our project.
-Detox can use either Jest or Mocha as a test runner, but we'll use Mocha since we've used it for our other types of test.
+Detox can use either Jest or Mocha as a test runner, but we'll use Jest since we've used it for our other types of test.

 ```bash
 $ yarn add --dev detox